lynnlangit/learning-alibaba-cloud/3_networking/3_server_load_balancer.md

 To create a subnet of a network
 `aliyun compute networks subnets create [subnet_name] --network=[network_name] --range=[ip-addr/port] --zone=[zone]`

-To add a running GCE instance to a VPC
+To add a running ECS instance to a VPC
 Overview:
     1. stop the original instance
     `aliyun compute instances stop [instance_name] --zone=[zone]`